-- 52 For the year ended 31st March, 2022, the Holding Company has provided for additional incentive in respect of managing director amounting to Rs.
-27.23 Lakhs which is subject to shareholders approval in ensuing Annual General Meeting. - 53 The Board of directors has recommended a final dividend of Rs.
-1.5 per equity share on face value of Rs.
-10/- each for financial year 2021-22 on board meeting held on 12th May, 2022, subject to approval of shareholders in ensuing Annual General Meeting.
+- 52 The Board of Directors has recommended a final dividend of Rs.1 per equity share on face value of Rs.
+10/- each for Financial Year 2022-23 on board meeting held on 10th May 2023, subject to approval of shareholders in ensuing Annual General Meeting.
 The total estimated equity dividend to be paid is Rs.
-259.05 Lakhs. - 54 Subsequent Events: There are no significant subsequent events that would require adjustments or disclosures in the financial statement between the Balance Sheet date and the date of signing of accounts. - 55 As on 31st March, 2022, the Group has not been declared wilful defaulter by any bank/financial institution or other lender. - 56 The Group is not engaged in the business of trading or investing in crypto currency or virtual currency and hence no disclosure is required. - 57 "The Group has not advanced any funds or loaned or invested by the Group to or in any other person(s) or entities, including foreign entities ("Intermediaries"), with the understanding that the intermediary shall whether directly or indirectly lend or invest in other persons or entities identified in any manner by or on behalf of the Group (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of ultimate beneficiaries.
+172.70 Lakhs. - 53 The Holding Company is in process of filling up casual vacancy arose due to demise of one of the Independent directors of the Holding Company on April 12, 2023 within the prescribed time limits. - 54 Subsequent Events: There are no significant subsequent events that would require adjustments or disclosures in the financial statement between the Balance Sheet date and the date of signing of accounts. - 55 As on March 31, 2023, the Group has not been declared wilful defaulter by any bank / financial institution or other lender. - 56 The Group is not engaged in the business of trading or investing in crypto currency or virtual currency and hence no disclosure is required. - 57 The Group has not advanced any funds or loaned or invested by the Group to or in any other person(s) or entities, including foreign entities ("Intermediaries"), with the understanding that the intermediary shall whether directly or indirectly lend or invest in other persons or entities identified in any manner by or on behalf of the Group (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of ultimate beneficiaries.

-The Group has not received any funds from any person(s) or entities including foreign entities ("Funding Parties") with the understanding that such Company shall whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (ultimate beneficiaries) or provide guarantee, security or the like on behalf of the Ultimate beneficiaries."
+The Group has not received any funds from any person(s) or entities including foreign entities ("Funding Parties") with the understanding that such Company shall whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (Ultimate Beneficiaries) or provide guarantee, security or the like on behalf of the ultimate beneficiaries.

-- 58 No proceedings have been initiated or are pending against the Group as on 31st March, 2022 for Holding any benami property under the Benami Transactions (Prohibition) Act, 1988 and rules made thereunder. - 59 The Group does not have any transaction with companies struck off under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956 and hence no disclosure is required. - 60 The Group has not entered into any scheme of arrangements in terms of sections 230 to 237 of the Companies Act, 2013. - 61 Previous Year Figures have been regrouped/rearranged wherever necessary in accordance with the amendment to schedule III requirement of the Companies Act, 2013.
+- 58 No proceedings have been initiated or are pending against the Group as on March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 and rules made thereunder. - 59 The Group does not have any transaction with companies struck off under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956 and hence no disclosure is required. - 60 The Group has not entered into any scheme of arrangements in terms of sections 230 to 237 of the Companies Act, 2013.

 Notes referred to herein above form an integral part of consolidated financial statements.
-As per our report of even date